-Our strong preference is that you not give individual gifts to a faculty/staff member.
-If you find it necessary to give an individual gift, we ask that you not give anything above a \$50.00 value per year, which is consistent with the Massachusetts Gift Law.
+Our strong preference is that families refrain from giving individual gifts to faculty or staff.
+If you do choose to give a personal gift-whether cash, event tickets, meals, or other goods-please ensure the value does not exceed \$50 per year, in keeping with the Massachusetts Gift Law.

-In December, the All-School Parents' Association reaches out to parents and caregivers to request support for a holiday gift in recognition of BB&N's faculty and staff.
+Each December, the Parents' Association organizes its only community-wide gift collection, inviting families to contribute to a Faculty and Staff Appreciation effort that benefits all BB&N employees.
 This initiative provides the community with an opportunity to thank the nearly 350 teachers and staff members who work at BB&N. One-hundred percent of the funds collected are distributed equitably among all permanent faculty and staff across all campuses before the end of the calendar year.